kfl/adventofcode_2021/notes.md

 NICE TO HAVE: Proper implementation of, say, Dijkstra's algorithm for single-source shortest-paths.

-Post event: Added functional implementation of A*, this brings us under 1s for both tasks, which is acceptable.
+Post event: Added functional implementations of Dijkstra's shortest path algorithm and A* (using Manhattan distance as heuristic function).
+Using either brings us under 1s for both tasks, which is acceptable.
+Surprisingly, Dijkstra's algorithm is faster than A*.